the-crypt-keeper/tldw/README.md

 </details>

 ### [Public Demo on HuggingFace Spaces](https://huggingface.co/spaces/oceansweep/Vid-Summarizer/?__theme=dark)- Demo is not working!
-- Demo is not currently working and is being fixed.
+- Demo is not currently working and is being updated.
 Please use the local version for now.
 <details>
 <summary>Public Demo Info</summary>